page === 'home' && ( )

 • The right layout - open vs. divided

 Getting specific about use cases at the beginning prevents the most common planning mistake: building a basement that tries to be too many things and does none of them well.
-A multi-use space is achievable, but the uses have to be compatible with each other and with the actual square footage available.

 Moisture Assessment: The Non-Negotiable First Step